SHeDAISY: History

 The sisters' combined interest in country music led David to take Kristyn, Kelsi, and Kassidy to Nashville, Tennessee, later in 1989 with the intent of beginning their careers in the genre.
 The family would then commute regularly between Utah and Nashville so the sisters could finish attending school.
 He had them record demos with the intent of signing them to a record label.
-One such demo was sent to Country Joe Flint, then a disc jockey at KSOP-FM in Salt Lake City; he then sent the tape to Rob Galbraith, a record producer best known for his work with Ronnie Milsap.
-This led to the three sisters signing to RCA Records Nashville in 1991.
+One such demo led to them being signed by RCA Records Nashville in 1991.
 At the time, the trio called themselves the Osborn Sisters.
-The three sisters began recording songs under Galbraith's production, and also performed a concert at their local high school with him in attendance.
+The three sisters began recording songs under the production of Rob Galbraith, best known for his work with Ronnie Milsap, and also performed a concert at their local high school with him in attendance.
 Although they completed an album for RCA, it was never released and they left the label.
 The sisters later stated dissatisfaction with their material, as well as concerns that they were unpreprared to start a professional music career, as the reasons behind the RCA album's cancellation.

 After leaving RCA, the three Osborn sisters continued to live in the same apartment in Nashville while performing at various local nightclubs.
 They supported themselves financially by working at department stores at the former Hickory Hollow Mall in the Nashville suburb of Antioch.
 Kristyn also attended Middle Tennessee State University to educate herself on music business management.
 They briefly renamed themselves the Violets before choosing the name SHeDAISY (/ʃəˈdeɪzi/).
 This name was inspired by their brother-in-law, who worked as a missionary among the Navajo and referred to the sisters by the Navajo language term shedaisa, which means "my little sister".
 Kristyn had also begun writing songs with Jason Deere, a Nashville-based songwriter the sisters had befriended.
 With Deere's assistance, they sent demo recordings to multiple Nashville-based record labels.
 One demo was sent to Shelby Kennedy, who worked in artists and repertoire for Lyric Street Records, then a new country music division of Disney Music Group.
 By early 1998, they were signed to the label.